- About Us

 Must be able to obtain Tenprint Certification through the International Association for Identification by taking all required educational courses.

-Please complete the on-line application process at www.careers.wa.gov.
+Read the full job posting and apply online here.
 Candidates will also be required to attach a resume and cover letter that explains how you meet the requirements of the position.

 The act of submitting application materials electronically is considered affirmation that the information is complete and truthful.
 The agency will verify this information and any untruthful or misleading answers will be cause for rejection of potential employment.